MarcoGos/directadmin_quotas/README.md

 DirectAdmin is a graphical web-based web hosting control panel allowing administration of websites through a web browser.
 The software is configurable to enable standalone, reseller, and shared web hosting from a single instance.
 DirectAdmin also permits management of server tasks and upgrades to package software from within the control panel, simplifying server and hosting configuration.[^3]

-Within DirectAdmin you can set quota's.
+Within DirectAdmin you can set quotas on e-mail accounts.
 This custom integration will retreive these quota's and present them within Home Assistant.

 ## Prerequirements